stefanoviel/moviesevolution/index.md

 - War, relevant words: war, kill, soldier, army, force.
 - Love, relevant words: love, father, life, family, friend.
 - Science-fiction/Superhero, relevant words: team, ship, destroy, world, new.
+- Gangster, relevant words: kill, police, murder, money, shoot, gang, car, escape.

 #### War topic

 ![](assets/war_topic.png)

 Looking at the evolution of the topic that contains mostly words that can be linked to war movies, we see that this topic is still quite relevant in the period 1950-1960.
 This should be not too surprising, as this is the period right after the world had seen two big wars.
 It is not surprising that war was still an intriguing concept at that time!
 We see that as the two big wars were longer and longer ago, the war topic also became less and less prevalent in movies.
-From 1980s on wards the value remains mostly constant, and one can say that nowadays it is no longer cool to make a war movie.
+From 1980s onwards the value remains mostly constant, and one can say that nowadays it is perhaps less cool to make a war movie.

 #### Love topic